vinamartin/alliance/README.md

 ## How to Run
 * Unzip the distribution.
-* Run the executable at <distribution_home>/bin/ddf.bat or <distribution_home>/bin/ddf
+* Run the executable at <distribution_home>/bin/alliance.bat or <distribution_home>/bin/alliance

 ## Additional information
-The [wiki](https://tools.codice.org/wiki/display/DDF) is the right place to find any documentation about DDF.

-Discussions can be found on the [Announcements forum](http://groups.google.com/group/ddf-announcements),  [Users forum](http://groups.google.com/group/ddf-users), and  [Developers forum](http://groups.google.com/group/ddf-developers).

-For a DDF binary distribution, please read  the release notes on the wiki for a list of supported and unsupported features.

-If you find any issues with DDF, please submit reports with [JIRA](https://tools.codice.org/jira/browse/DDF).

-For information on contributing to DDF see [Contributing to Codice](http://www.codice.org/contributing).

-The DDF Website also contains additional information at [http://ddf.codice.org](http://ddf.codice.org).
+Please submit issues at (https://github.com/connexta/alliance/issues)

-Many thanks for using DDF.
+Many thanks for using Alliance.

--- The Codice DDF Development Team
+-- The Connexta Alliance Development Team

 ## Copyright / License
-Copyright (c) Codice Foundation
+Copyright (c) Connexta, LLC

 This is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.